-- Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in the academy and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our academy by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our academy for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Norfolk Channel procedures/Suffolk Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
+• Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in the academy and how to respond when concerns arise.

-Peer on peer abuse
+• There are systems in place for keeping pupils safe from extremist material when accessing the internet in our academy by using effective filtering and usage policies.

+• The DSL has received Prevent training and will act as the point of contact within our academy for any concerns relating to radicalisation and extremism.

+• The DSL will make referrals in accordance with Norfolk Channel procedures/Suffolk Channel procedures and will represent our school at Channel meetings as required.

+• Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.

+Child on Child sexual violence and sexual harassment

-6.14 At the Academy all staff are trained so that they are aware that safeguarding issues can manifest themselves via peer on peer abuse.
+6.14 At the Academy all staff are trained so that they are aware that safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting: - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals young person exhibiting the harmful behaviour.
-We understand that abuse can occur in intimate personal relationships between peers; and that consensual and non consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth produced sexual imager) is a form of peer on peer abuse.
+- bullying (including cyberbullying);

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

+- sexual violence and sexual harassment;

+- upskirting: - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals

+6.15 We recognise that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
+Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important that all staff and volunteers to remember the impact on both the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
+We understand that abuse can occur in intimate personal relationships between peers; and that consensual and non consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth produced sexual imager) is a form of child on child abuse.
 (See UKCIS guidance Sharing nudes and semi nudes advice for education settings)

-6.15 We recognise that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
-Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important that all staff and volunteers to remember the impact on both the victim of the abuse as well as to focus on the support for the child or

 6.16 We understand, that even if there are no reports in our setting it does not mean it is not happening, it may be the case it is not reported.
-We recognise that pupils ma not find it easy to tell staff about their abuse and can show signs or act in ways that they hope adults will notice and react.
+We recognise that pupils may not find it easy to tell staff about their abuse and can show signs or act in ways that they hope adults will notice and react.
 In some cases, the victim may not make a direct report, and this may come from a friend of a conversation that is overhead.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or like to suffer significant harm.
-Staff must never tolerate or dismiss concerns relating to peer on peer abuse; it must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
+Staff must never tolerate or dismiss concerns relating to child on child abuse; it must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
 Doing this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.